-As an organist he gives recitals in Germany, Austria, France and Switzerland.
+As an organist he has given recitals in Germany, Austria, Italy, France, Poland and Switzerland.
 His main interest lies in organ music and organs of the 17th and 18th centuries.
-As a continuo player on harpsichord and organ he is a guest in groups like the Johann Rosenmüller Ensemble, Freiburger Barockorchester, Balthasar-Neumann-Ensemble, L'Arpa festante, La Dolcezza or Stefan Temmingh & Ensemble.
+In 2021 the CD "O güldnes Licht" was issued by frabernardo, recorded on the Hus-Schnitger organ in Stade.
+In 2022 he developed a musical-literary programme based on Johann Kuhnau's Biblical Sonatas ("Then you are not the god whom I created from my tears"), which he presented on the historic organs of Waltershausen, Altenburg and Schloß Burgk, together with the actress Johanna Krumstroh.
+As a continuo player on harpsichord and organ he has been associated for many years with the Johann Rosenmüller Ensemble, and he has been a guest in groups like Freiburger Barockorchester, Musica fiata, Balthasar-Neumann-Ensemble, L'Arpa festante, La Dolcezza or Stefan Temmingh & Ensemble.